10 rooftop solar debates to watch in 2017 and beyond

 If the numbers show us anything, it's that more and more states are tackling complex proceedings over the proper compensation for distributed generation — particularly rooftop solar.

-In 2015, there were 175 debates over rooftop solar policies in the U.S., according to the North Carolina Clean Energy Technology Center (NC CETC).
+In 2015, there were 175 debates over solar policies in the U.S., according to the North Carolina Clean Energy Technology Center (NC CETC).
 In 2016, there were 212.
 And this year, those numbers are expected to rise yet again, according to Autumn Proudlove, a senior solar analyst at the NC CETC.

 These policy discussions have largely evolved from utilities requesting quick fixes to retail rate net metering policies to more complex and comprehensive debates over electricity rate reform.